ZohoDevelopers/zoho-sso-sp-with-oauth/README.md

 2. Set the `client_id` and `client_secret` that you received during your oauth client registration from Zoho Developer Console.

+Find a live version of an oauth client at http://2814.cf/zohosp/oauth/auth_initiate.php

 > **Note:** The OAuth2 is in beta yet.
 For test purpose an api to get a lead is provided in the test folder, which uses the oauth token.